Wallace Alonzo Lawton

 The 1910 U. S. Census taken on April 26, 1910, shows Wallace Lawton (age 51) born in Wisconsin to New York-born parents is a Fruit Farm Farmer owning his own farm and living in Orion Twp., Richland Co., WI.
 Living with him is his wife of 30 years, Elizabeth Lawton (Age 51) born in Wisconsin to New York and West Virginia-born parents, with all five of the children born to her still living.
 Three unmarried children, born to Wisconsin-born parents, are living at home: son, Leslie Lawton (age 24) born in Minnesota who is a Farm Laborer; Hellen Lawton (age 18) born in Wisconsin; and Doratha Lawton (age 11) born in Wisconsin.
 A hired helper is also in the household doing Housework.

-Wallace Alonzo Lawton and Edna Pearl Blake were married May 26, 1914, in Richland Center, Richland Co., WI.
+Wallace Alonzo Lawton (age 55), a widower, and Edna Pearl Blake (age 37), a maiden, were married May 26, 1914, at the home of the bride's sister, Mrs. Wallace Pratt, Richland Center, Richland Co., WI.

 The 1920 U. S. Census taken on February 21, 1920, shows Wallace A. Lawton (age 61) born in Wisconsin to New York-born parents is the Assistant Highway Commissioner owning his own home at 585 Ira Street, 1st Ward, City of Richland Center, Richland Co., WI.
 Living with him is his wife Pearl Lawton (age 43) born in Wisconsin to Pennsylvania-born parents.
 Also at home is their son Wallace R. Lawton (age 2) born in Wisconsin to Wisconsin-born parents.

-The 1930 U. S. Census taken on April 2, 1930, by Pearl B. Lawton, Enumerator, shows Pearl Lawton (age 53) born in Wisconsin to Pennsylvania-born parents-born parents is an unemployed widow owning her own home valued at $3,000 at 595 Ira Street, 1st Ward, City of Richland Center, Richland Co., WI.
+The 1930 U. S. Census taken on April 2, 1930, by Pearl B. Lawton, Enumerator, shows Pearl Lawton (age 53) born in Wisconsin to Pennsylvania-born parents is an unemployed widow, and who owns her home worth $3,000 and is living at 595 Ira Street, 1st Ward, City of Richland Center, Richland Co., WI.
 Living with her is her son W. Raymond Lawton (age 12) born in Wisconsin to Wisconsin-born parents.

 The 1930 U. S. Census taken on April 14, 1930, shows Julius Marquardt (age 28) born in Germany to German-born parents and having emigrated in 1925, and with Pa Citizenship, and first married at age 22, is a Milk Cooler in a Dairy and is renting his home home for $15/month and is living at 876 12th Street, 7th Ward, City of Milwaukee, Milwaukee Co., WI.
 Living with him is his wife, Hertha Marquardt (age 31) born in Germany to German-born parents and having emigrated in 1926, and with Al Citizenship, and first married at age 25.
 Also living there are his two daughters, both born to German-born parents: Garde Marquardt (age 5) born in Germany and having emigrated in 1926, and with Al Citizenship; and Ruth Marquardt (age 3) born in Wisconsin.